Anton-Latukha/nix-tests-terraform/README.md

 2. In a repo directory run `terraform init -plugin-dir /run/current-system/sw/bin/`.
 3. Run `terraform plan` observe changes.
 4. Run `terraform apply`.
+5. If `libVirt` complains that virtual network is not active - enable `virt-manager > edit > connection details > virtual networks > {network name} > Autostart: + On boot`.
+Or in your KVM UI/CLI tool of choise.
+Or change the virtual network name to one you are using.